WattTime/aer-test-docs/transition.md

 ﻿# Notes
-At a high level, the biggest change between v2 and v3 is a disambiguation of the `/v2/data` endpoint – since these data are best used in historical analysis rather than real time optimization, we’re now housing these data in the `/v3/historical` endpoint.
+At a high level, the biggest change between v2 and v3 is a disambiguation of the `/v2/data` endpoint – since these data are best used in historical analysis rather than real-time optimization, we’re now housing these data in the `/v3/historical` endpoint.

 The `/v3/forecast` endpoint continues to provide forecast data for real time optimization, across a number of different signal types.

-WattTime is adding support for a number of new signal types, including: health_damage (both forecasted and historical), and co2_aoer (historical only, for accounting purposes).
-WattTime’s marginal operating emissions rate has been named co2_moer to disambiguate from other signals with equivalent units.
+WattTime is adding support for a number of new signal types, including: `health_damage` (both forecasted and historical), and `co2_aoer` (historical only, for accounting purposes).
+WattTime’s marginal operating emissions rate has been named `co2_moer` to disambiguate from other signals with equivalent units.

-As a generalization, most query responses will now contain two stanzas: data and meta. data contains point times, values and optional pointwise metadata related to the filtering criteria provided in an array, and meta is a map/dictionary describing the returned data, including any potential warnings or issues encountered.
+Most query responses will now contain two stanzas: `data` and `meta`.
+The content in `data` includes point times, values, and optional pointwise metadata related to the filtering criteria provided in an array.
+The content in `meta` describes the returned data, including any potential warnings or issues encountered.

-Where in the past a user could request data from `/v2/data` using GPS lat/long as inputs, the endpoints `/v3/historical` now accept only the region parameter as input to define the location.
+Where in the past a user could request data from `/v2/data` using GPS lat/long as inputs, the `/v3/historical` endpoint now accepts only the region parameter as input to define the location.

-In order to avoid potential ambiguity and confusion, timezones are now required on all user-provided timestamps.
-Previously if timestamps lacked timezone information, UTC was assumed.
-That must now be made explicit at request time.
+Time zones are now required on all user-provided timestamps.
+Previously in v2 if timestamps lacked time zone information, UTC was assumed.
+That must now be made explicit in v3 in the request.

 There are fairly significant changes to how model versions are expressed in both historical data and forecasted data.
 WattTime is shifting towards date-based modeling to remove some confusion around the significance of model versions.
-WattTime uses a set of models depending on what data is available for a given region, and the model type is now expressed in the meta stanza of a response.
-See (here)[#section/Marginal-Operating-Emissions-Rate-(MOER)-Model-Hierarchy] for more information.
+WattTime uses one of a set of models depending on what data is available for a given region, and the model type is now expressed in the meta stanza of a response.
+Learn more about the various model types here <link to model types page>.

 # Forecast
 The `/v3/forecast` endpoint provides the currently applicable forecast.
 The response has been simplified compared to v2.